kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 text-only-svg-convert.png PNG 286x70 286x70+0+0 8-bit sRGB 6548B 0.000u 0:00.000
 ```

-And, not unexpectedly, the numbers returned by `identify` match those we derived above by simple unit conversion. :slightly_smiling_face:
+And, not unexpectedly, the numbers returned by `identify` match those we derived above by simple unit conversion. \emojifont:slightly_smiling_face:\normalfont

 Regarding file sizes, the PNG is actually smaller than the SVG: